Implementing the reform agenda for trade and competitiveness in South East Europe

-Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2013 to 2017
+Overall term: 2006 to 2023

 The increase of trade and competitiveness between the signatory parties of the Central European Free Trade Agreement (CEFTA) offers considerable potential for their economies.
 Yet, the implementation of the corresponding measures lags behind the regional agreements, leading to slow harmonisation of trade-related laws and regulations with EU standards and persistence of legal and administrative barriers for companies.
 The value of electronic commerce in the CEFTA region is growing, but its full potential remains untapped.
 Start-ups from the region face difficulties accessing new markets and in gaining international clients, while offering innovative and suitable support to their upcoming enterprises remains the main challenge for start-up hubs.

 CEFTA members have improved the implementation of the reform agenda for trade and competitiveness in the CEFTA region in line with the requirements of the EU approximation process.